Vgaurav01/chatbot-task/README.md

 - It's not mandatory to encapsulate all of your code within a function; you can place some code outside of it as well, for example by using Python classes and methods.
 - Feel free to develop in Jupyter notebooks, if you prefer.
    - It would be beneficial if you included a Jupyter notebook to demonstrate any exploratory work you undertake.
+- **BONUS POINTS**.
+Let's send only send **one** (final) quantity to ChatGPT (instead of just including the multiple values from CSV, or the CSV itself), by doing all the data filtering in pandas.
+This may require multiple LLM prompts to be sent.